ZexiXin/CYBR8480_Semester_Project/README.md

 ## Testing
 I will use the flutter Unit test to evalute if the HealthApp can pass those test.
 In general, I will test some values inside of each function to see if those have been changed after one widget has been pumped.
+All the test case can be viewed [Over Here!](https://github.com/ZexiXin/CYBR8480_Semester_Project/blob/main/test/widget_test.dart)

 | Test Function | Criteria | Test result | Need further modification |